 Correct: That the information is of the patient that is indicated, not of another.
 Exact: That the results are related to the condition, Legible: Let the writing be understood, Egg white: Express what you really mean, Complete: All typecasts full and if you do not apply write n/a, Timely: That the cases are referred in time and that effective action is taken,

-G. Basic documentation required in a clinical note of a visit interpretation errors, including the patient
+G. Basic documentation required in a clinical note of a visit

 - 1. The document must be legible and in standard words or abbreviations. - a.
 At a minimum, the medical record must: